If you’re like most people, you occasionally indulge in high-calorie junk foods that have little nutritional value.

 What makes an unhealthy snack?

-Whether because of the sneaky calories you don’t realize you’re getting, or toxins in the packaging you never suspected were there, there are many snacks that could be sabotaging your health.
+Whether because of the sneaky calories or suspect toxins in the packaging, many snacks could be sabotaging your health.

 On the flip side, a healthy snack is high in nutritional value (protein, vitamins, minerals, fiber) but relatively low in calories, total fat, saturated fat (no trans fat), sugar, and sodium.
 And the most important part of that equation is “high in nutritional value.“